chamale-rac/sat-pr/README.md

         Since the formula evaluates to true for this assignment, it is satisfiable.

-> It seems easy, ⚠️ but wait don't overestimate the situation...
-If needed you can found a very clearly explanation on [this site](https://davefernig.com/2018/05/07/solving-sat-in-python/).
-Also some funny approaches [here](https://math.stackexchange.com/questions/86210/what-is-the-3-sat-problem).
+> It seems easy, ⚠️ but wait don't overestimate the situation... if needed you can found a very clearly explanation on [this site](https://davefernig.com/2018/05/07/solving-sat-in-python/).
+Also very funny approaches [here](https://math.stackexchange.com/questions/86210/what-is-the-3-sat-problem).

 ### 🦾 Brute force